Home Guide Links Contact

 Copyright position: Below midpoint

-Although the layout and details of the hallmark and copyright marks on the back of this pin are very similar to the STS-45 example above, this pin has a much deeper cut-out under Snoopy's left arm.
+Although the layout and details of the hallmark and copyright marks on the back of this pin are very similar to those of Variant 9, this pin has a much deeper cut-out under Snoopy's left arm.

 Description: Silver Snoopy Pin